 The Declaration also emphasizes the urgent need to define the needs of citizens at the heart of public policies and services.
 The signatories state:

-"We reaffirm our common political commitment to the stated priorities of ensuring high quality, central and user cross-border digital public services for citizens and businesses to develop a future European single market."
+"we reaffirm our common political commitment regarding the stated priorities in order to ensure high quality, central and user cross-border digital public services for citizens and businesses to develop a European single market oriented towards the future".

 According to this, Open Source Software is one of the intermediaries for the development and development of strategic digital tools and capabilities in the public sector and to ensure interoperability.

-In addition, the importance of open source, digital governance and interoperability is placed in the strategic perspective of digital independence.
+In addition, the importance of open source, digital government and interoperability is put in the strategy provisual of digital independence.
 The Declaration states that open source software, together with common standards and modular architectures, are "facilitators for the development and development of strategic digital tools and capabilities".
 All underlying digital components, whether hardware, software or services, not only must meet European requirements, but as they develop, the signatories aim to create a wide selection of high-performance digital solutions to ensure free choice and change IT modules when needed.

 The Declaration links interoperability, open source solutions and sovereignty, which is an important development in open source discussions in the public sector.
 He points out that this conversation goes on to look at how the digitization of the European public sector is becoming strategically important.